anvie/frappe-mcp/frappe_docs/tutorial/custom_web_page_in_www.md

-# Building Custom Web Pages in Frappe
+# Building Custom Web Page in Frappe

 This guide explains how to create public-facing web pages in a Frappe app using the `www/` directory.
 It covers folder structure, routing, templating with Jinja, dynamic context via Python, assets, SEO, caching, and common pitfalls—with copy‑pasteable examples.